Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 *A virtual machine is a virtual computer.
 Virtual machines use software instead of a physical computer and are capable of running programs, connecting to the internet, and downloading apps.*

-*A virtual network is a networking system that allows virtual machins and data centers to connect wirelessly*
+*A virtual network is a networking system that allows virtual machines and data centers to connect wirelessly.*

 In the Microsoft Azure home page select Resource Groups and select create resource group.
 ![Creating The Resource Group](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/ecefe4a5-39d3-44bb-a5a8-ecac8624450e)